sharadjaiswal1411/voxel-interface/README.md

 # VoxelSwap Interface

-An open source interface for KyberSwap -- a protocol for decentralized exchange.
+An open source interface for VoxelSwap -- a protocol for decentralized exchange.
 Forked from [Uniswap/uniswap-interface](https://github.com/Uniswap/uniswap-interface)